xujunjiejack/pfacs-dash/README.md

+# PFACS Backend with mongodata

-## Setting up and running the app:
+## Setting up and running the backend

-To run the server, open a terminal and then type in **cd react-backend**
-and then run
+First type in <br>
 **npm install**
-And then
-**PORT=3001 node bin/www**
-The terminal should get blocked by the server

-Then open another terminal.
-Type in
-**cd react-backend/client**
-Then type in
-**npm install**
-to install the dependency.
+to install all the dependency.
-To run the react front-end then, type in
+To run the react back-end then, type in
 **npm start**

-Open your browser, and type in
-**localhost:3001**
-into the address bar.
-You should be able to see a UI.
+The default port this server running on is **3001**.
+The front-end react app will use proxy to transfer the web service request to port 3000 to port 3001

+## Be aware
+This backend is only intended to be a playground for a specific file called mongo_data.js.
+Other routers won't work because I deleted the credential requirement.
+Since the mongo_data will call access to some data in mongo, to unleash the full power of mongo_data, run a mongo instance, with flag `--replSet rs0`, this will be useful for listening to the data change.

-## Configuration files
+## mongo_data.js
-Both configuration files need to be placed under routes.
-One is test-pfacs-d******.json and the other is configuration.js. test-pfacs-d******.json will be used for service_account Configuration.js will be used for firebase.

-## How the UI works
-In the current user interface, the buttons on the first line are for different kinds of login.

-Firebase login and Google classroom will ask you for your google account If the connection is successful, then a line of message will show up.

-For Google classroom, when you click the newly created button on the left of "Read Data", it will show the student email and name in the server terminal ( which you entered PORT=3001 node bin/www)

-For Firebase login, after you log in successfully, you can click the "Read Data" button to read the data under that user's account in Firebase.
-If you want to read different content, change the URL in line 166 in routes/users.js.

-The button for ServiceAccount will not ask anything, and only print result to the server terminal
+This file contains couple ways to show how to work with front-end and backend
+* First, it contains a socket manager.
+The socket manager manages the socket for IO for the live data update.
+* Second, couple web service API is used to test how to send data from the mongo_data to the front-end through web service.

+May 8 <br>
+JJ